gcc-mirror/gcc/gcc/config/pa/pa.md

   /* Except for zero, we don't support loading a CONST_INT directly
      to a hard floating-point register since a scratch register is needed for the operation.
-While the operation could be handled before no_new_pseudos is true, the simplest solution is to fail.  */ if (TARGET_64BIT
+While the operation could be handled before register allocation, the simplest solution is to fail.  */ if (TARGET_64BIT
       && GET_CODE (operands[1]) == CONST_INT
       && operands[1] != CONST0_RTX (DImode)